 Partners: right to family life

 If you cannot meet the income requirements, it is possible to apply for the right to remain (or to enter) the UK on the basis of your right to family and private life in the UK.
-Read more about this in the Toolkit section on Human Rights.
+Read more about this on our page on Human Rights.

 The Home Office refuse most human rights-based applications, but you may have the right to appeal a refusal at the First-tier Tribunal.

-The Home Office (and then a judge, if you are appealing a refusal) will consider whether you meet the criteria in the immigration rules for the right to remain/enter the UK as a partner; if you do not meet the criteria of the immigration rules, they should then consider your application outside of the rules and decide if exceptional circumstances apply that mean you should be given the right to stay.
+The Home Office (and then a judge, if you are appealing a refusal) will consider whether you and your partner meet the immigration rules for these types of applications.
+If they do not meet the criteria of the immigration rules, the Home Office/judge should then consider your application outside of the rules and decide if exceptional circumstances apply that mean your partner should be given the right to enter/stay.

-The immigration rules allow you to apply for the right to remain on the basis of family life, if:
+The immigration rules allow your to apply for the right to remain on the basis of family life, if: